iAdramelk/grunt-oversprite/README.md

 Changelog
 =========

+### 0.1.6
+  - Updated to spritesmith 0.18.0.
+Now supports pngsmith. thnx to @ jsmarkus .

 ### 0.1.5
   - Updated to spritesmith 0.10.
-Now supporta padding attribute.
+Now supports padding attribute.
   - Fix for #5 (Case not ignored then searching for files).
-Thanks to @orand.
+Thanks to @orand .

 ### 0.1.4
   - Fixed x offset than using non-default algorithm.
 Thanks to @diorcety .